Business

 Average monthly salaries:

-Co-op work terms begin in January, May and September and are typically 4 months long.
+Work terms begin in January, May and September and are typically 4 months long.
+Some work term timelines may vary.

-In addition to the general process for finding a co-op job you need to complete the terms & conditions form in the co-op portal to receive access to co-op job postings.
+In addition to the general process for finding a co-op job you need to complete the terms & conditions form in the Co-op and Career portal to receive access to work experience job postings.

-To register your co-op/internship, complete this letter of employment and send it to your co-op coordinator for review.
+To register your work experience term/internship, complete this letter of employment and send it to your co-op coordinator for review.

-- learn more about what happens during your work term
+- learn more about what happens during your work experience term

-At the end of your co-op work term/internship, you will reflect on your work experience by completing one of the following options:
+At the end of your work experience term/internship, you will reflect on your experience, the knowledge and skills you’ve developed and how it will shape the next step in your career journey.
+You will do this by completing one of the following options:

 - work term/internship report